Travel Agent License: Do You Need One in 2023?

-Notes on the Florida Travel Agency License
+How to Apply for a Florida Travel Agency License

 Notes on the Hawaii Travel Agency License

 Hawaii agents with mainland hosts can qualify for a trust account waiver only if they do not handle client monies.
 Similar to CA, all client money needs to go through the supplier or the host agency.
-If this is up your alley, you can include that information in a letter and asking for a trust account waiver along with your application for Hawaii's SOT.
+If this is up your alley, you can include that information in a letter asking for a trust account waiver along with your application for Hawaii's SOT.

 Notes on the Washington Travel Agency License